Microsoft Xbox One S full review

 Hardware and specs

-With the Xbox One, Microsoft seems to have fixed the reliability issues that plagued the early Xbox 360 consoles, but it is worth pointing out that any Xbox 360 you buy as new these days will also be unlikely to suffer from issues.
+With the Xbox One S, Microsoft has fixed the reliability issues that plagued the early Xbox 360 consoles, but it is worth pointing out that any Xbox 360 you buy as new these days will also be unlikely to suffer from issues.

-The Xbox One is based on the same AMD Jaguar processor technology found in its Temash and Kabini APUs.
+The Xbox One S is based on the same AMD Jaguar processor technology found in its Temash and Kabini APUs.
 It has eight CPU cores, running at 1.75Ghz.
-The GPU is derived from the Bonaire architecture found in the Radeon HD 7790, and has 12 GCN compute units to play with, and runs at 853MHz, while the redesigned Xbox One S GPU runs slightly faster at 914MHz.
+The GPU is derived from the Bonaire architecture found in the Radeon HD 7790, and has 12 GCN compute units to play with, and runs at 914MHz.